-TCU’s history major is a flexible program that lets you choose from a wide variety of courses:
+TCU’s history major and minor are flexible programs that let you choose from a wide variety of courses:

-- Our 10000-level survey courses provide broad introductions to the history of the United States, Latin America, Europe, Asia and the Middle East.
+- Our 10000-level survey courses provide broad introductions to the history of the United States, Latin America, Europe, Asia, the Middle East, and World History.

-- Our upper-division 30000-and 40000-level courses let you explore particular topics and types of history such as gender, labor, the military, popular culture, food, the Constitution, the environment and indigenous peoples.
+- Upper-division 30000-and 40000-level courses let you explore specific topics ranging from the military and the environment to gender, popular culture, food, and the Constitution.

 - Our capstone research seminar takes you through the process of researching and writing an original thesis based on primary source research.

 The History Department also offers a variety of scholarships and travel funds to support students who wish to pursue their own research.
 History majors who are interested in advancing to graduate study in history, law, or another field are especially encouraged to work on a department thesis with a faculty mentor.

 The year 2018 marks the 50th anniversary of the History Department’s Ph.D. program, which continues to cultivate professional historians in our major fields of United States and Latin American history.
 You can find more information about our graduate program here.